solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 [Last time](https://dev.solita.fi/2025/03/10/cing-the-web.html) we implemented a simple front end application in C and compiled it to run in the browser using via WebAssembly.

-Now, let's consider the a back end.
+Now, let's consider the back end.
 The traditional way would be to run a C application in a web server like [Apache httpd](https://httpd.apache.org) using the [Common Gateway Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface).
     Instead of doing that, let's run our C code inside AWS Lambda using the